otterize/docs/docs/documentation/2-quick-tutorials/3-network-policies.md

    2. From the namespaces with the label `label-otterize-tutorial-npol`
    3. Can access pods with the label `label-server`

-Otterize saved us from doing all this work by letting us simply manage network policies with client intents files instead.
+Otterize saved us from doing all this work by simply declaring the client's intents in `intents.yaml`, while the appropriate network policies were managed automatically behind the scenes.
 ## What's next

 <!-- [Intents Operator](/documentation/intents-operator): -->